DrewWarrenTIY-tiy/shiftswap/README.md

 Synopsis

-This project should create a web app for scheduling shift workers in any industry.
-Will use ReactJS and Firebase.
+This project creates a web app for scheduling shift workers in any industry.
+Uses ReactJS on the front-end for fast performance and implements Firebase on the back-end to store user data and schedules.

 Motivation